We analyzed 540 interview reviews for Western Digital from various job sites, social network groups and forums.

 How to answer

-Remember a few projects you have been involved in.
-Depending on your work experience and career level, these may range from small projects like organizing a party to large-scale multinational projects with participants and teams across the globe, million-dollar budgets and high risk and reward stakes.
+Think about a few projects you have been involved in, regardless of your level of participation.
+These might range from small projects like organizing a party to large-scale multinational projects with participants and teams across the globe, million-dollar budgets and high risk and reward stakes.

 Based on the research you did on the company, what kinds of projects can you expect here?

-Practice telling your story, use the STAR method.
+Practice telling your story, using the STAR method.

 Pro Tip